ZilongJas/THM-Notes/nmap.md

 - `-sS` TCP scan, sends a SYN packet but does not complete the handshake.
 More stealthy.
 Need more permissions
   - half-life/stealth scans gives nmap CAP_NET_RAW, CAP_NET_ADMIN and CAP_NET_BIND_SERVICE capabilities so some NSE scripts might not work
 - `-sU` UDP scan, scans for open UDP ports
+  - open/filtered: no response
+  - closed port: target responds with an ICMP (ping) packet
+  - very slow, good to use `--top-ports [#]` to scan the top # of common used UDP ports
 - `-sT` TCP scan, scans for open TCP ports, completes the handshake
   - `-sN` TCP Null Scan: sends packets with no TCP flags
     - open/filtered ports: no response